Welcome to Part-time studies at MGA!

-Students enrolled in the Junior School are represented by our in-house, agency, MGA Management and may be submitted for any suitable professional engagements that arise.
+MGA School of Part-time Studies work alongside our industry partner Network Artist Management who have successfully secured many professional engagements in Film, TV and Stage for our young talent.
 We are enormously proud of our younger students who have successfully auditioned to perform in professional engagements in TV, film and on stage.

 Council for Dance, Drama and Musical Theatre

 MGA is extremely proud to be Scotland’s first and only CDMT-accredited Performing Arts school for our full-time training.
 CDMT ensures the provision of high quality professional training through recognition and accreditation of full-time dance, drama and musical theatre schools and colleges, and has provided the industry benchmark of quality assurance for professional training in the UK since 1979.

 MGA’s part-time school has Recognised School status.
 A Recognised School is a pre or non-vocational dance, drama or musical theatre school that is committed to putting the safety of its pupils first and meets the following nine requirements of good professional practice.
 CDMT schools are distinct from the large numbers of unregulated dance and drama schools operating throughout the country – they are committed to professional practice, safety and student wellbeing.
 The Recognised School mark demonstrates to students, parents, and guardians that they adhere to the standards demanded by the industry and standards designed to protect and safeguard young people whether dancing for leisure or with an eye to a career in the profession.